Suraj-S23/Plant_smORFeus/README.md

 ## Citation

-If you use this code, please cite the original Caduceus/smORFeus papers and this repository.
+If you use this code, please cite the original Caduceus, smORFeus and this repository.

 ## License